diegoecon-ai/diegoecon-ai/README.md

 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [Kaggle Profile](https://www.kaggle.com/diegorojasdiaz)
 - 😄 Pronouns: ...
 He/Him/Mr
 - ⚡ Fun fact: ...
-I like trying to adjust different kind of curves, curves are beautiful in every form of expression and math is like poetry to describe them🌀➿🪢
+I like trying to fit different kind of curves, curves are beautiful in every form of expression and math is like poetry to describe them🌀➿🪢
 -->✨